briankoser/sfc-listeners-guide/episodes/0220-does-god-exist.md

 Does life have meaning if God doesn't exist?

 Ben thinks we could never prove God exists.
-Matt thinks we could. <q class="archivist inline">If we could prove it, faith would no longer be required.</q>
+Matt thinks we could. {% arc %}If we could prove it, faith would no longer be required.{% endarc %}